 Planning Council Charge

-- Review internal and external data; College, state, federal, and NSHE initiatives; and planning committee documents from within the College community to make recommendations for yearly institutional priorities based on this input.
+- Review internal and external data; College, state, federal, and NSHE initiatives; and planning documents from within the College community to make recommendations for bi-annual institutional priorities based on this input.

 - Review and respond to the stated goals of the Board of Regents and the President when formulating the priorities and planning activities of the College.